efren-palacios/duellinks/_posts/content/tournaments/duel-links-mini-open/2018-04-22-duel-links-mini-open-2.md

 {% include heading.html title=page.title author=page.author %}

 ### Tournament Information
-- This tournament was hosted by Magpie and casted by Jayrabian and [3K All Day](/top-player-council/3kallday/).
+- This tournament was hosted by Magpie and casted by Jayrabian and {#3K All Day}.
 Be sure to join the [Duel Links Open Discord](https://discord.gg/TC2R5ck) to keep up with future tournaments and watch 3K All Day stream on [Twitch](https://www.twitch.tv/3kallday) and watch Jayrabian stream on [Twitch](https://www.twitch.tv/jayrabian) here!
 - Saturday 21st April, 8pm EDT
 - Free to enter and first come first serve (must be a Discord member)
 - Prize support: $20 to 1st Place